tuanlamit/python-netmiko-script-1/README.md

 Outputs could be retrieved here (or any preferred directory).

-However, to have those outputs automatically uploaded to a web server (with directory view) on the same Ubuntu system, more steps are required:
+However, to have those outputs automatically uploaded to a web server (with directory view) on the same Ubuntu system, install apache2:

 1) install apache2:
 ```